bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 There are no APIs though to talk to the device directly, and no app/APIs for Linux.

-With this architecture come the issues.
+With this architecture come issues however.

 The dependence from the cloud means that the applications can stop working at any time, and I've been witness to that.